elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 2. The initialization arguments, in this case the atom `:ok`

 3. A list of options which can be used to specify things like the name of the server.
 For now, we forward the list of options that we receive on `start_link/1` to `GenServer.start_link/3`

-There are two types of requests you can send to a GenServer: calls and casts.
-Calls are synchronous and the server **must** send a response back to such requests.
-Casts are asynchronous and the server won't send a response back.

 The next two functions, `lookup/2` and `create/2` are responsible for sending these requests to the server.
 In this case, we have used `{:lookup, name}` and `{:create, name}` respectively.
 Requests are often specified as tuples, like this, in order to provide more than one "argument" in that first argument slot.
 It's common to specify the action being requested as the first element of a tuple, and arguments for that action in the remaining elements.
 Note that the requests must match the first argument to `handle_call/3` or `handle_cast/2`.